poldrack/open_science_examples/bissett_RRR/README.md

 ### Software tests

 We have included a test for the ```get_SSRT()``` function, which is used to compute stop-signal reaction time.
 This test repeatedly generates data with a known SSRT value, and then assesses the accuracy of the function's estimates.
 The test succeeds if the estimated SSRT values are correlated > 0.98 with the values used to generate the data.
+The code that implements this test can be found at ```analysis/test_SSRT.py```.

+To run the test, use the following command: ```make run-test```